barbarian10/Next_Auth/README.md

 This long video was designed to give you an indepth understanding about latest nextjs and how it works.

 ## Tech Stack
+- Next.js
-- Nextjs
+- Typescript
-- typescript
+- Mongodb
-- mongodb
+- Mailtrap
-- mailtrap
+- Tailwind

 ![Course Image](./nextjs.png)